What a fantastic season! Kidding, it’s just a short one.

 Third choice?
 Nobunaga no Shinobi is also a double-season show so…damn me!
 No runner-up this time then.

-Extra: Shuumatsu no Izetta (Izetta: The Last Witch)
+Extra: Shuumatsu no Izetta

 The premise of Shuumatsu no Izetta was enticing: a story about the last witch fighting for a fictional Austria, dubbed Elystadt, in World War 2 against a fictional Nazi Reich, dubbed Germania.
 On the production team was Wargaming Japan, the people who made World War 2 related games like World of Tanks, World of Warships and World of Warplanes.
 Yes, these people know the dreadful machines of war better than most, if not all, people who are in anime production and their name on the staff list means the show won’t fail history.

 Except that, and the Ghibli-like enchanting soundtrack, they failed everywhere else.
-From logic, to fanservice, to character development, and to how to make witches…witches and not someone from Dragon Ball universe!
+From logic to fanservice, to character development, and to how to make witches…witches and not someone from Dragon Ball universe!

-I could hear logic’s scream of anguish when the GENERAL discussed national military secret to the head of state intelligence on the river bank in the wood instead of, I don’t know, how about a bunker!?
+I could hear logic’s scream of anguish when the GENERAL discussed the national military secret to the head of state intelligence on the river bank in the wood instead of, I don’t know, how about a bunker!?
 And they were eavesdropped on too!
 By pure COINCIDENCE!
 Then, the guy who eavesdropped on them immediately shared the secret (or at least planned to) with his platoon leader who was COINCIDENTALLY a spy.

 Then that spy conveniently discovered a secret room and a secret map that holds the key to Izetta’s only weakness.
 By some MIRACLES, the map was not destroyed and the passage there was not sealed shut with dynamite blasts.
-They got a copy of the map at the HQ and they decided to keep the original lying around unchecked because of…what?
+They got a copy of the map at the HQ and they decided to keep the original lying around unchecked because of what?

 What’s next?
 Oh yes, the badass captain from episode 2 got a new top-secret fighter jet and he ended up using it ONCE before the show just conveniently forgot all about his existence.
 So Izetta would need a new counter-balance and who better fit the bill than ANOTHER WITCH?

 I might not read Japanese kanji but I do know German and “Die Letzte Hexe” on the title card is literally “The Last Witch”.
 Oh just fantastic!
-She was not just another witch, it was a zombie, vengeful, vampire witch resurrected by the power of Frankenstein’s pseudoscience!
+She was not just another witch, it was a zombie, vengeful, vampire witch resurrected with the power of Frankenstein’s pseudoscience!

 By the way, when an unidentified, mysterious intruder decided to smooch off your national superpower weapon at a ball.
 The natural reaction should be “Sound the alarm and lock down the entire castle!”, not “Oh, it’s nothing, never mind then”.
 That is Rewrite‘s garbage-tier reaction, don’t copy that crappy show!

 This is getting ridiculous but that’s still not the end of it.
-They topped it all with a clash of two giant spheres of untamed powers, Dragon Ball style, and an ultimate sacrifice of self for the greater good before undermining the sacrifice with a “Oops!
+They topped it all with a clash of two giant spheres of untamed powers, Dragon Ball style, and an ultimate sacrifice of self for the greater good before undermining the sacrifice with an “Oops!
 She’s not actually dead!”, Kyouka no Kanata style.

 Oh my God!
 This rant is getting out of hand.
 I’ll stop here.
 Shuumatsu no Izetta is a massive failure, characters are idiots and so are the writers, period!